915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 9\.2\.
 Python Scopes and Namespaces

-Before introducing classes, I first have to tell you something about Pythonâs scope rules.
-Class definitions play some neat tricks with namespaces, and you need to know how scopes and namespaces work to fully understand whatâs going on.
+Before introducing classes, I first have to tell you something about Python’s scope rules.
+Class definitions play some neat tricks with namespaces, and you need to know how scopes and namespaces work to fully understand what’s going on.
 Incidentally, knowledge about this subject is useful for any advanced Python programmer.

-Letâs begin with some definitions.
+Let’s begin with some definitions.

 A *namespace* is a mapping from names to objects.
-Most namespaces are currently implemented as Python dictionaries, but thatâs normally not noticeable in any way (except for performance), and it may change in the future.
+Most namespaces are currently implemented as Python dictionaries, but that’s normally not noticeable in any way (except for performance), and it may change in the future.
 Examples of namespaces are: the set of built\-in names (containing functions such as [`abs()`](../library/functions.html#abs "abs"), and built\-in exception names); the global names in a module; and the local names in a function invocation.
 In a sense the set of attributes of an object also form a namespace.
-The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function `maximize` without confusion â users of the modules must prefix it with the module name.
+The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function `maximize` without confusion — users of the modules must prefix it with the module name.

-By the way, I use the word *attribute* for any name following a dot â for example, in the expression `z.real`, `real` is an attribute of the object `z`.
+By the way, I use the word *attribute* for any name following a dot — for example, in the expression `z.real`, `real` is an attribute of the object `z`.
 Strictly speaking, references to names in modules are attribute
 references: in the expression `modname.funcname`, `modname` is a module object and `funcname` is an attribute of it.
-In this case there happens to be a straightforward mapping between the moduleâs attributes and the global names defined in the module: they share the same namespace! [\[1]](#id2)
+In this case there happens to be a straightforward mapping between the module’s attributes and the global names defined in the module: they share the same namespace! [\[1]](#id2)